 - A disclaimer

-The General Data Protection Regulations (GDPR) are the new EU-wide rules that come into effect on 25 May 2018.
+The General Data Protection Regulations (GDPR) are the EU-wide rules that came into effect on 25 May 2018.

 As an individual, if you’re dealing with a business, website, or organisation within the EU then these regulations protect you.